SxilverKat/World-of-Stone/README.md

 ## Credits

-A modern port and revamp of Underground Biomes by ExterminatorJeff, CurtisA, and LouisDB.
+A modern port and revamp of Underground Biomes by ExterminatorJeff, CurtisA, LouisDB, Aang234, Kreezxil, and LemADEC.